 Currently there are trade reporting platforms for government securities, interest rate derivatives, money market transactions and corporate bonds.
 While the trade reporting of government securities and money market transactions is done on NDS, the interest rate derivative transactions are reported on the CCIL's reporting platform.
 The outright transactions in corporate bonds are being reported on BSE, NSE or FIMMDA platforms.
 The Annual Policy 2010-11 had announced setting up of a comprehensive reporting platform for all OTC derivatives.
-Considering the synergies involved in housing all OTC derivative trade reporting at one place, and also keeping in view the eventual migration to the centralised clearing and settlement of CDS transactions, the Group recommends that the reporting platform for CDS transactions may be developed and housed along with the reporting platform for all OTC derivatives.
+Considering the synergies involved in housing all OTC derivative trade reporting at one place, and also keeping in view the eventual migration to the centralised clearing and settlement of CDS transactions, the Group recommends that the reporting platform for all OTC derivatives.
 The reporting platform may be developed taking into consideration the permitted participant base and the future scalability.